JOIN MAKE IT CAL 2023 - The Fun starts Jan. 23rd

 9// Virtual Maker Night.
 If you can’t get to a local event at a craft store or yarn shop, take your events digital!
 I love going LIVE on my Instagram account to see what others are making and doing.
 Host or join an online gathering through social media like Facebook or Instagram, or host even larger groups using programs like Skype or Zoom.
 These resources give you an outlet to engage with your maker community without even leaving the house.

 10// Get Your Family Involved.
 Look, I already know what you’re going to say.
 Much of the maker process is solitary, but trying out your favorite craft with loved ones is a great way to see that beloved skill from an entirely different perspective.
-Try teaching your children how to knit, or paint the same subject as your partner and see how different the final product turns out.
+Try getting your maker mojo back by teaching your children how to knit, or paint the same subject as your partner and see how different the final product turns out.
 Taking just a few moments to invite others into your creative space might be just the boost you need.

 Losing your maker mojo happens to the best of us.
 With a little time, effort, and patience, it’s bound to come back.
 As the late, great Maya Angelou once said, “You can’t use up creativity.
 The more you use, the more you have.”